troopashells/M.I.M.P/README.md

 After you've created either of these files, you'll have to restart Emulation Station in order for them to be picked up.

-7.Launch game as normal retropie game.
+8.Launch game as normal retropie game.
+ENJOY!